Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 4.3

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This number is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This number is worked out by multiplying the total number of texture units by the core clock speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the most pixels the graphics card can possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Render Output Units by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices